DuncanCragg/OnexOS/README.md

 # OnexOS

-OnexOS has no apps, so all our data is freed and under our control.
-Having no apps leads us to discover the Power of the Link!
-Links enables our data to be:
+OnexOS has no apps.
+Instead it delivers the Power of the Link!
+Links enable all our data to be freed and brought under our control; to be:

  - re-structured how we like
  - re-decentralised peer-to-peer directly between our devices